icinganalysis/icinganalysis.github.io/content/Mathematical Investigation of Water Droplet Trajectories.md

 The third appears to be substantially similar to [^2], with a slight change in title.
 Many citations are specifically for [^3].

-The images in an online version of [^3] are of poor quality, so selected text and tables were transcribed herein.
+The images in an online version of [^3] are of poor quality, so readers may wish to view the clearer images in [^2].

+Selected text and tables were transcribed herein.

 ### Drop size distribution